Armchair-Software/tar_to_stream/README.md

 This library was written out of a desire to create TAR archives in memory, containing "files" that also only existed in memory, without touching the disk, and avoiding unnecessary copies.

-At the time of writing, there was no header-only C++ TAR library, and no library capable of easily creating TAR archives from data in memory rather than files on disk, and writing to streams rather than files on disk.
-The majority of libraries capable of handling TAR archives are written in C and somewhat bloated, and there was no implementation that could write in TAR format to a stream without incurring multiple copies.
-Additionally, most of the C implementations that could write to memory require a fixed size buffer allocation up front.
+At the time of writing, there is no other header-only C++ TAR library, and no library capable of easily creating TAR archives from data in memory rather than files on disk, and writing to streams rather than files on disk.
+The majority of libraries capable of handling TAR archives are written in C and somewhat bloated, and there is currently no other implementation that can write in TAR format to a stream without incurring multiple copies.
+Additionally, most of the C implementations that can write to memory require a fixed size buffer allocation up front.
 This tiny, simple library addresses all of these gaps.

 ## Use case